gohugoio/hugo/content/en/render-hooks/links.md

 With inline elements such as images and links, remove leading and trailing white space using the `{{‑ ‑}}` delimiter notation to prevent white space between adjacent inline elements and text.
 {{% /note %}}

-In its default configuration, Hugo renders markdown links according to the [CommonMark specification].
+In its default configuration, Hugo renders Markdown links according to the [CommonMark specification].
 To create a render hook that does the same thing:

 [CommonMark specification]: https://spec.commonmark.org/current/